An Analance™ business case

-Now the question is: how do you implement predictive analytics in this business operation?
-To predict probable downtimes for a customer’s servers, we used Analance Advanced Analytics for data modeling and Analance Business Intelligence for reporting, dashboarding, and alerts.
+Now the question is: how exactly do you incorporate this predictive solution in hospitals, clinics, and healthcare facilities?
+To predict appointment cancellations for a pain care facility, we used Analance for data analysis and modeling, reporting, dashboarding, and alerts.

 Running the forecast